Deriansyh14/MLOps_Projek/README.md

 2. Review test cases in `tests/` for usage examples
 3. Check MLflow UI for experiment tracking

+## Acknowledgment

+The development of this project was supported by the **Data Science Study Program, Institut Teknologi Sumatera (ITERA)**.

+Institut Teknologi Sumatera provides an academic environment that fosters interdisciplinary research and enables the practical implementation of data science, machine learning, and MLOps methodologies in applied projects.

 ## Contributors
 This project was developed by the MLOps Team (Group 8):
 1. M. Deriansyah Okutra (122450101)